-The Office may require a unit worker absent for more than three (3) consecutive working days to present a physician's verification to the supervisor detailing the dates of the worker's illness or injury, and the date the worker will be able to return to work.
+The Office may require a unit worker absent for more than three (3) consecutive working days to present a physician's verification.
+The worker may submit verification to either their manager or to the Manager - Employment Services in the Personnel Services

+Division, detailing the dates of the worker's illness or injury, and the date the worker will be able to return to work.
 Under the circumstances described in Section 12.1.20, the Office may require a physician's statement for each day of absence.
-If the unit worker requests accommodation under the Americans with Disabilities Act (ADA), Fair Employment Practices Act (FEPA), or claims inability to perform the entire scope of the job classification, the Office may require the worker's physician to specify the worker's limitations on a form provided by the Office.
+If the unit worker requests accommodation under the Americans with Disabilities Act (ADA), Fair Employment Housing Act (FEHA), or claims inability to perform the entire scope of the job classification, the Office may require the worker's physician to specify the worker's limitations on a form provided by the Office.